Have you wondered what is like to be on a Borneo orangutan tour?

 There are daily flights to Pangkalanbuun from Surabaya and Jakarta.
 On the small airport, you’ll be greeted by a driver or a taxi, and taken to your boat.
 Make sure to let your tour manager which flight you are using.

 How much does Borneo orangutan tour costs?

 There is a deposit of 1500000IDR / 100USD required, and the rest is paid on the boat (credit cards accepted).
-You can also talk with them to pay everything up front via PayPal.
+You can also talk with them to pay everything upfront via PayPal.

 How to stay safe on your Borneo Orangutan Tour?

 Listen to your guide and don’t do any stupid stuff including swimming in the river, going alone in the jungle or trying to touch the wildlife.
-Borneo is one of the most remote places on earth and you journey there always carry some risk.
+Borneo is one of the most remote places on earth and your journey there always carries some risk.
 To relieve yourself, do what I do on all my trips – get travel insurance.
 Once you have a few journeys under your belt, you can easily appreciate its tremendous value and freedom it gives you.

 While I sincerely wish you never have to use it, life happens (even more when you are traveling) and it’s always good to be prepared.

 What to bring to the Borneo orangutan tour?